 To read some of these delightful interviews conducted by Currie, click here.

 Payne died of a heart attack on May 28, 1991, at age 79.
-Her complete story is told in James McGrath Morris’ book, Eye on the Struggle: Ethel Payne, First Lady of the Black Press, which is available for pre-order and will be released on February 17.
+Her complete story is told in James McGrath Morris’ book, Eye on the Struggle: Ethel Payne, First Lady of the Black Press.